bitsofcotton/goki_check_cc/README.md

 2023/10/05 update lieonn to latest one.
 2023/10/06 curvature fix, also don't need to local to global trans in bump_both.
 2023/10/07 test.py bump command change, add clean command. update readme.
-2023/10/18 update around bump, we had should to cleansq after bump. really close around bump with this, this is the reasonable one for one picture condition.
+2023/10/18 update around bump, we had should to cleansq after bump. really close around bump with this, this is the reasonable one for one picture condition. code clean.